Bichon Frise health problems

 It’s recommended that dogs should be screened for cataracts and other eye conditions before they are bred, to make sure the pups are disease free and can lead healthy lives.

-Specialised food, treats and chew toys can also help prevent your dog from developing poor oral health and always speak to your vet if you notice any changes with their mouths.
+Specialised food, treats and chew toys can also help prevent your dog from developing poor oral health.
+Always speak to your vet if you notice any changes with their mouths.

 It is quite common that Bichon Frisés have hairs growing in their ear canals which makes them more susceptible to ear infections.
 You can help prevent them by keeping these hairs trimmed and cleaning your dog’s ears with solutions that are specifically made to keep the skin barrier and the flora in the ear healthy.

-If your dog does develop a red and/or itchy ear, possibly even with discharge, it is important that you have your dog checked by your vet.
+If your dog does develop a red and/or itchy ear, possibly even with discharge, it is important that you have them checked by your vet.

-Bladder and kidney stones can be quite common in this breed than in other dogs.
-Kidney stones doesn’t usually require treatment in dogs unless it causes a blockage in the ureter.
+Bladder and kidney stones can be more common in this breed than in other dogs.
+Kidney stones don’t usually require treatment in dogs unless they cause a blockage in the ureter.
 If this happens, surgery is needed to prevent any further complications such as kidney failure.